Daviess Family Court bill perishes on last day of legislative session

 Johnson’s original bill would have moved Hancock County from the 38th Judicial District into the Sixth District with Daviess County.
 The bill also would have eliminated a judgeship in the 38th District and moved it to the Sixth District to be the district’s second Family Court judge.
 The plan was certified by the state Supreme Court but was opposed by Hancock County officials.

 The version passed by the Senate changed several judicial districts in addition to the Sixth and 38th.
-House members refused to concur with the Senate’s changes Tuesday night.
+House members refused to concur with the Senate’s changes March 30.

 “It was an important bill and a good bill,” Johnson said, adding later that the bill “would have been the simplest way to get that done, but we still have time to finalize that position before 2023.”